ahmadrafidev/DevBook/docs/rendering.md

 ## Rendering on the Mobile

-Mobile platforms require different considerations compared to web due to their varied ecosystems and performance constraints.
+Rendering on mobile platforms poses unique challenges due to their specific ecosystems and performance limitations.

 ### Android